-How is cancer of the larynx diagnosed and assessed?
+How is throat (laryngeal) cancer diagnosed and assessed?

-If a doctor suspects that you may have cancer of the larynx, he or she will refer you to an ear, nose and throat (ENT) specialist.
+If a doctor suspects that you may have throat (laryngeal) cancer, he or she will refer you to an ear, nose and throat (ENT) specialist.
 The specialist will examine the inside of your throat by using a small mirror and light.
 He or she may also use a thin, flexible, telescope (a nasoendoscope).
 This is passed into your nose and down the back of your throat.
 The nasoendoscope contains fibre-optic channels, allowing light to shine down so the doctor can see inside.
 (The throat is usually sprayed with a local anaesthetic before using a nasendoscope so the procedure is not too uncomfortable.)

 To confirm the diagnosis